Note: this story was originally published in Dutch for De Correspondent.

 Yet with migrants still arriving in Libya, and Italy and the EU signaling a willingness to work with whomever can do the job, various armed groups are lining up to prove themselves as indispensable partners in Europe’s fight to block migrants and asylum seekers from transiting through Libya.
 In addition to patronage, these groups also seek to translate their de facto power into formal recognition and legitimacy.
 “This process of militias seeking and craving legitimacy is not a new phenomenon,” explained Mark Micallef, referencing the fact that outside actors have regularly cut deals with militias in Libya since the 2011 revolution in order to counter terrorist groups such as the Islamic State and to guard oil and gas installations in various parts of the country.
 “We are paying attention now because it is human smuggling,” he continued.

-The strategy of working directly militias in the pursuit of a single, narrow interest, such as stemming migration or countering terrorism, also risks exacerbating the ongoing conflict in Libya.
+The strategy of working directly with militias in the pursuit of a single, narrow interest, such as stemming migration or countering terrorism, also risks exacerbating the ongoing conflict in Libya.
 Whereas any long-term solution to managing mixed migration from Africa to Europe requires a stable Libya with a viable government, current EU approaches may actually be undermining the prospects of a peace agreement and state-building.
 “There are so many moving parts when it comes to militias, it is inherently unstable,” Micallef explained.
 “Since the revolution, militias have coopted with one goal in mind, and then there are a million and one consequences,” he continued.
 Even in Sabratha, a key hub of migrant smuggling activity since 2015 that has gone mostly dormant in July and August, since Italy made arrangements with local smugglers, there has been an eruption in violence, in part because rival groups sense a possible change in local balances in power.

 “Right now Sabratha is on fire,” Micallef said.
 “I have not seen anything like this [in Sabratha] since the revolution.”
 In fact, by early October, the militia with whom Italy cut a deal to stop smuggling, had been pushed out of Sabratha by a rival group.